BayAreaMetro/travel-modeling-as-science/A-foundation-structure.md

 #### PROJECT MANAGEMENT COMMITTEES (PMC)
 The Project Management Committees are established by resolution of the Board, to be responsible for the active management of one or more communities, which are also identified by resolution of the Board.

-Each PMC consists of at least one officer of the foundation, who shall be designated chairperson, and may include one or more other members of the foundation.
+Each PMC consists of at least one officer of the foundation, one chairperson, and may include one or more other members of the foundation.

-The chair of the PMC is appointed by the Board and is an officer of the foundation (Vice President).
-The chair has primary responsibility to the Board, and has the power to establish rules and procedures for the day to day management of the communities for which the PMC is responsible, including the composition of the PMC itself.
-See further discussion about the role of PMC chair and why chairs are officers.
+The chair of the PMC is appointed by the Board, has primary responsibility to the Board, and has the power to establish rules and procedures for the day to day management of the communities for which the PMC is responsible, including the composition of the PMC itself.

 The foundation Bylaws (section 6.3) define a PMC and the position of chair.
 The role of the PMC from a Foundation perspective is oversight.
 The main role of the PMC is not code and not coding - but to ensure that all legal issues are addressed, that procedure is followed, and that each and every release is the product of the community as a whole.
 That is key to our litigation protection mechanisms.